 The copy then leaves the FHT office and goes across to our subeditors.
 Their job is to fine tune the content – to double-check that the copy flows well and that nothing important is missing; that it fits the space allocated, trimming back where necessary; to check the spelling and grammar; and ensure the words fit the magazine’s house style.

 The copy is then sent across to our designer, whose job is to make the text come alive on the page, ensuring that the overall look of the article is pleasing to the eye.
 This can sometimes be a challenge, depending on the subject matter – the medical A-Z showing athlete’s foot is one example that springs to mind!

-As you can probably imagine with all of this toing and froing, each article published in IT is proof read and potentially tweaked a minimum of eight times!
+As you can probably imagine with all of this toing and froing, each article published in International Therapist is proof read and potentially tweaked a minimum of eight times!

 Delivering the goods